Decomposition of metric tensor in thermodynamic geometry in terms of relaxation timescales: Introduction

-The achievement of Carnot efficiency is, however, usually unrealistic due to the infinitely long operation time to make all the processes quasi-static~\cite{curzon1975efficiency,andresen1984thermodynamics,andresen2011current}.
-Moreover, the infinitely long operation time obviously leads to vanishing power, making the heat engine impractical.
-Thus, it is necessary to be tolerant of extra dissipation caused by finite time operation, also known as dissipated availability, to obtain finite power~\cite{salamon1983thermodynamic,Deffner_2020}.
-In general, non-vanishing dissipated availability will decrease the performance of heat engines.
-How much performance decrease we should be tolerant of was a key question of finite time thermodynamics~\cite{andresen2011current}, and it was recently quantified as trade-off relations between efficiency and power of heat engines~\cite{shiraishi2016universial,pietzonka2018universal,dechant2018entropic,brandner2020thermodynamic,hino2021geometrical,vu2024geometric}.
+The achievement of Carnot efficiency is usually unrealistic due to the infinitely long operation time to make all the processes quasi-static~\cite{curzon1975efficiency,andresen1984thermodynamics,andresen2011current}, and the infinitely long operation time obviously leads to vanishing power, making the heat engine impractical.
+The amount of performance decrease we should be tolerant of was a key question in finite-time thermodynamics~\cite{andresen2011current}, and it was recently quantified as trade-off relations between efficiency and power of heat engines~\cite{shiraishi2016universial,pietzonka2018universal,dechant2018entropic,brandner2020thermodynamic,hino2021geometrical,vu2024geometric}.
+In particular, in the slow driving linear response regime, the thermodynamic length with the metric tensor plays an important role in the trade-off relation~\cite{brandner2020thermodynamic}.

-In the slow driving linear response regime in which the system's relaxation time is much shorter than the time of the driving process, the dissipated availability is described by using the linear response relations between the control variables of a system and their conjugate thermodynamic forces~\cite{sivak2012thermodynamic}.
-Furthermore, the lower bound of the dissipated availability is given by the thermodynamic length of the corresponding trajectory in the space of control variables~\cite{salamon1983thermodynamic,sekimoto1997complementary,sivak2012thermodynamic}.
-A metric tensor, which is given by the equilibrium time-correlation functions of thermodynamic forces, was introduced to characterize the thermodynamic length~\cite{crooks2007measuring,watanabe2022finite,brandner2020thermodynamic,hino2021geometrical}.
-Recently, this geometrical tool has found many applications in stochastic thermodynamics~\cite{Peliti2021stochastic, sekimoto2010stochastic,blaber2023optimal}.

-Because the metric tensor is defined with the equilibrium time-correlation function between thermodynamic forces~\cite{sivak2012thermodynamic}, it is natural that the metric tensor depends on the relaxation time of the correlation.
-In fact, it was shown that the metric tensor is decomposed into the product of timescale matrix and Fisher information matrix~\cite{sivak2012thermodynamic,watanabe2022finite}.
-Such information on the timescales in metric tensor may be useful for the analysis of the performance of heat engines, as the relaxation times significantly affect the efficiency and power of heat engines~\cite{holubec2018cycling,miura2021compatibility,miura2022achieving,vu2024geometric}.
+Meanwhile, it was pointed out recently that the vanishing limit of relaxation times of a system could lead to the compatibility of Carnot efficiency and finite power without breaking the trade-off relation~\cite{holubec2018cycling,miura2021compatibility,miura2022achieving}.
+Because the metric tensor includes the relaxation timescales of the equilibrium time-correlation functions~\cite{sivak2012thermodynamic,watanabe2022finite,sawchuk2024dynamical}, it may be useful for the analysis of the performance of heat engines as the relaxation times significantly affect the efficiency and power of heat engines.
+Furthermore, it is expected that the compatibility of Carnot efficiency and finite power may be explained in terms of the property of the metric tensor in the slow driving linear response regime.